Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/faq.md

 ## Issue: Intermittent memory leaks in all components when `checkThreadLocalMapForLeaks`.

-We've been running our backup process every night which appears to be running ok, but I'm still seeing evidence of intermittent memory leaks in all the components when `checkThreadLocalMapForLeaks`.
+I am running our backup process every night and it appears to be ok, but I am still seeing evidences of intermittent memory leaks in all the components when `checkThreadLocalMapForLeaks`.

-The typical message in the log will be:
+The typical message in the log is:

 <pre><code>
 Jan 19, 2015 3:01:39 AM org.apache.catalina.loader.WebappClassLoader checkThreadLocalMapForLeaks
 SEVERE: The web application [/extractor-web] created a ThreadLocal with key of type [com.codahale.metrics.ThreadLocalRandom$1] (value [com.codahale.metrics.ThreadLocalRandom$1@6475dc22]) and a value of type [com.codahale.metrics.ThreadLocalRandom] (value [com.codahale.metrics.ThreadLocalRandom@68008a89]) but failed to remove it when the web application was stopped.
-Threads are going to be renewed over time to try and avoid a probable memory leak. with the key types being different based on the component: ces-coordinator com.ontotext.ces.utils.sparql.SparqlRestTemplateClient$1 org.openrdf.query.resultio.sparqlxml.SPARQLResultsXMLParser ces-worker com.sun.xml.bind.v2.ClassFactory$1 java.util.WeakHashMap com.codahale.metrics.ThreadLocalRandom$1 graphdb com.ontotext.trree.plugin.lucene4.IndexHandler.ThreadLocalQueryParser com.ontotext.trree.plugin.lucene4.KeepURIsMultiFieldQueryParser solr com.datastax.driver.core.TypeCodec$StringCodec$1 org.apache.solr.schema.DateField.ThreadLocalDateFormat recommendation com.codahale.metrics.ThreadLocalRandom$1
 </code></pre>

+Threads are going to be renewed over time to try to avoid a probable memory leak.

+The key types are different based on the component:

+ces-coordinator

+* com.ontotext.ces.utils.sparql.SparqlRestTemplateClient$1
+* org.openrdf.query.resultio.sparqlxml.SPARQLResultsXMLParser

+ces-worker

+* com.sun.xml.bind.v2.ClassFactory$1
+* java.util.WeakHashMap
+* com.codahale.metrics.ThreadLocalRandom$1

+graphdb

+* com.ontotext.trree.plugin.lucene4.IndexHandler.ThreadLocalQueryParser
+com.ontotext.trree.plugin.lucene4.KeepURIsMultiFieldQueryParser

+solr

+* com.datastax.driver.core.TypeCodec$StringCodec$1
+* org.apache.solr.schema.DateField.ThreadLocalDateFormat

+recommendation

+* com.codahale.metrics.ThreadLocalRandom$1

-Additionally, GraphDB logs the following when running `clearReferencesJdbc`:
+Additionally, when running `clearReferencesJdbc`, GraphDB logs the following :

 The web application `/graphdb-workbench-se` registered the JDBC driver `org.h2.Driver` but failed to unregister it when the web application was stopped.
 To prevent a memory leak, the JDBC Driver has been forcibly unregistered.
 The web application `/graphdb-workbench-se` appears to have started a thread named `UnusedConnectionsCollector` but has failed to stop it.
 This is very likely to create a memory leak.